Skip to main content

 }

-Use the OGNL expression p.cfg_id.array[1].age to extract the argument.
+Use the OGNL expression p.cfg_id.array[1].age to extract the argument from the above structure.

 select * from user_table where age > :p.cfg_id.array[1].age order by id